DavidZhang73/vidat/tools/backend/README.md

 ## Running

 1. Open a terminal and run `node index.js`
-2. Open a web broswer and navigate to `http://localhost:3000/`
+2. Open a web browser and navigate to `http://localhost:3000/`